aplteam/Fire/README.md

 ## Features

-Fire's main feature is the "Replace" command which allows you in an easy yet powerful way to replace certain strings in all or selected objects.
+Fire's main feature is the "Replace" command which allows you in an easy yet powerful way to replace certain strings in all or selected objects in the workspace.

 Other features are: